— Also: Grønland.

 — Structure: The parliament (Inatsisartut) is elected by geographical constituencies modified with proportional representation, and chooses the prime minister.

 — Assessment: Nominally under the control of Danmark, but effectively independent; in 2009, that independence was legally expanded.
 Parties favoring independence are dominant; liberal parties favoring rapid independence, specifically Siumut and Inuit Ataqatigiit, have recently become a majority in general elections.
-Siumut’s coalitions with both Inuit Ataqatigiit and the conservative Atassut have failed at times.
+Siumut’s coalitions with both IA and the conservative Atassut have failed at times.
 2005 elections gave the Siumut-Atassut coalition a bare majority in parliament, leading to the coalition’s expansion.
 Early elections called in 2009, to coincide with an expansion of autonomy, saw IA finish first; Kuupik Kleist (2009-13) became prime minister.
-In 2013 elections, Siumut finished first, and Aleqa Hammond (2013-4) became prime minister; she resigned in late 2014 over a legal issue, and early elections were held, with Siumut again finishing first.
-The current coalition was formed in 2016.
+In 2013 elections, Siumut finished first, and Aleqa Hammond (2013-4) became prime minister; she resigned in late 2014 over a legal issue, and early elections were held, with Siumut again finishing first; Kim Kielsen (2014-21) of Siumut became prime minister.
+A coalition was formed in 2016 of Siumut, IA, and Partii Naleraq, under Kielsen.
+In 2021 elections, IA emerged as the plurality party, and Egede became premier.